-I’ve been to every spring Brimfield for at least the past 20 years; my mother went to Brimfield, too.
-And I’ve been to other Brimfields as well, but that’s my favorite one.
-Through the winter there are some auctions you can go to and estate sales, but it usually gets boring toward late winter, and you’re looking forward to that spring one.
+MM: I've been to every spring Brimfield for at least the past 20 years; my mother went to Brimfield, too.
+And I've been to other Brimfields as well, but that's my favorite one.
+Through the winter there are some auctions you can go to, and estate sales.
+But it usually gets boring toward late winter, and you're looking forward to that spring one.

 We heard you've been selling the book at Brimfield.
 How has that been going?

 MM: Yes, I have, in the food court at New England Motel.
 I just couldn't get a better spot in the world.
 The center of Route 20, right in the roadway, the original old food court that's been there for 20 years.
 People are very interested, more in the antiques aspect of the book.
 My husband told me I was selling about 10 books an hour.
 It's been a party.